browscap/browscap-php/README.md

 NOTE: Each operation (fetch, update, check-update) which fetches data from the remote host browscap.org may run into the rate limit of that site.
 If this happens an Exception is thrown.

+Each CLI command returns `zero` if everything went fine.

 ## check-update

 If you only want to check if a new version of the browscap.ini is available, you can use the `check-update` command.